 6. EuroFx (6E)

 The Euro/US dollar futures contracts come in four quarterly cycles and trades almost 24 hours a day.
-The Euro Fx futures track the prices of the underlying spot EURUSD prices with the contracts being marked to market on a daily basis.
+The Euro Fx futures track the prices of the underlying spot EURUSD prices with the contracts being marked-to-market on a daily basis.

-7. 30 year T-Bonds (ZB)
+7. 30-year T-Bonds (ZB)

 8. Japanese Yen (6J)

 The Japanese yen futures contracts give futures traders the exposure to the third largest economy in the world.
 The yen futures contracts are the inverse of the spot market prices of USD/JPY.

 It is not just currency speculators who flock to the yen futures contracts but also traders and investors who have exposure to the equity markets.
-The yen currency tends to appreciate during times of low risk appetite or increased uncertainty in the markets.
+Lastly, the yen currency tends to appreciate during times of increased uncertainty in the markets.